 • The evolution section on alexalev.com has been completed

-• The accidental photography section has been completed over at alexandrialevin.com
+• The accidental photography section (does not exist anymore) has been completed over at alexandrialevin.com

 • Both of my books at paintedjay.com are in the process of being turned into ebooks.
 They should be completed and available by end of summer.